wahaha303/ICCPlus/README.md

  - Fixed an issue where the subtract feature of multi-select was not working properly.
  - Fixed an issue where the Background Image was not visible when downloading Backpack as an image.
  - Fixed an issue where Clean Activated feature was not working properly.
- - Fixed the issue where multi-select choices were not deselected when losing requirements.
+ - Fixed an issue where multi-select choices were not deselected when losing requirements.
- - Fixed the issue of loading not completing properly when loading a large project.json file.
+ - Fixed an issue of loading not completing properly when loading a large project.json file.
- - Fixed the issue where the Import Choices feature was not working properly.
+ - Fixed an issue where the Import Choices feature was not working properly.
- - Fixed the issue where the random choices activation feature would select choices that were already selected.
+ - Fixed an issue where the random choices activation feature would select choices that were already selected.
+ - Fixed an issue where multi-select bypass points were allowed to go negative.